AllBitsEqual/articles/articles/2021/2021-02-15_Series-DiscordBot-04.md

 })
 ```

-Wire it up
+Whats left to do now is to wire it up with our bot object, finally getting rid of that `eslint-disable`...

 ![](https://i.imgur.com/hqCPgv9.png)

-Change all occurrences of the old logger.
+... and apply it in the places where we used the old and too simple logger and add our desired log levels and use chalk to paint the message where we see fit.

 ![](https://i.imgur.com/0kpp0iR.png)

-So, your console logging should now look like this.
+When you are done, your console logging should now look like this.
+If you want to see my choice of colours, [check out this commit](https://github.com/AllBitsEqual/allbotsequal/commit/bf208704c5a5f56663d3f25dc036d0c8a0289809).

 ![](https://i.imgur.com/8roRFxI.png)

 One thing that we can now get rid of is putting the tag everywhere by hand.
 We can let Winston handle that for us.
+Change the line where we assigned the `winston.createLogger()` result and turn it into a fat arrow function that passes in the tag and returns the logger.
+This way we can include the tag in our printf output via `${tag}`.

 ```javascript
 // File: src/index.js